tbone-framework/TBone/docs/source/data.rst

 (Please do not consider the above example to be a real BMI calculator)

-The example above brings the quetion of why export methods need to be coroutines.
+The example above brings the quetion of why serialize methods need to be coroutines.
-In the ``bmi`` export example there are no lines of code which make use of the application's event loop.
+In the ``bmi`` serialize example there are no lines of code which make use of the application's event loop.
-However, export functions may include data from external sources as well.
+However, serialize functions may include data from external sources as well.
 If such an implementation would not be using a coroutine the code will be blocking.
 The following example illustrates this::

     from aiohttp import client